 The fourth guide was actually compiled by an Orlando, Florida magician.
 From what I gather, Lyndel has performed at many Blue and Gold Banquets in his area.
 His guide gives you a good overview and complements many of the topics we’ve seen in the other guides.

 Rich Smith of Pack 133 in Coatsville, Pennsylvania wrote our fifth guide.
-His guide include information about including a raffle in your Blue and Gold Banquet.
+His guide include information about including a door prize raffle in your Blue and Gold Banquet.
 Seating and room set up are two other good topics he covers in the guide.

 The final guide is courtesy of the Orange County Council.
 It covers a plethora of topics similar to those in the National Capital Area Council guide.
 I love the final comment, “DON’T FORGET TO HAVE FUN.”

 Yours in Scouting,